wp-plugins/zedity/readme.txt

 **Here is the video showing the initial version, Zedity 1.0:**
 [youtube https://www.youtube.com/watch?v=7FyhGvPwMvg&rel=0]

-**WordPress Compatibility**: WP 4.0+ is compatible with Zedity 4.2.1+.
-WP 3.9+ is compatible with Zedity 3.1.2+.
-Please make sure to install the latest Zedity version available.
+**WordPress and Zedity**: if you use WP 4.0+, make sure to download Zedity 4.2.1+.
+If you use WP 3.9+, make sure to download Zedity 3.1.2+.
+Rule of thumb: install the latest Zedity version available.

 **Useful links:**